 Two mixed models were performed to estimate whether localities with more migratory birds have greater prevalence and richness of haemosporidian lineages.
 We employed the “glmer” function from the “lme4” package (Bates et al. 2015) applying Poisson and binomial distributions, respectively.
 In both models, we firstly created previous models including all variables that presented significant correlation with our dependent variable, and then selected the best model among them using “AIC” function in R. We tested the following variables as fixed factors: local host richness, local parasite richness, local prevalence across all birds sampled, local percentage of migratory species (based on birds caught), local number of migrant individuals, local temperature and precipitation.

 In the first model, we considered parasite richness as the dependent variable and percentage of migratory bird individuals (i.e., percentage of migratory individuals out of all individual birds sampled in a locality) as the independent variable.
-According to our previous analyses, we employed local host richness (i.e., number of bird species sampled per locality), prevalence across all birds sampled, percentage of migratory species and number of migrant individuals as fixed variables.
+According to our analyses, we employed local host richness (i.e., number of bird species sampled per locality), prevalence across all birds sampled, percentage of migratory species and number of migrant individuals as fixed variables.
 Biome was set as random variable.
 In this model, we did not use data from the MalAvi database, but only our dataset described above since it provides more information regarding the localities, such as prevalence data and host richness.
 We ran three models: one for all three parasite genera combined, one for Plasmodium lineages only, and one for Haemoproteus lineages only.

 In the second model, we analysed the prevalence of infection in each bird species among localities.
 For this, we considered local prevalence in each bird species as our dependent variable and local percentage of migratory bird individuals as our independent variable.
 Following our previous analyses, only temperature was retained as a fixed factor.
 Further, we considered locality and biome as a random variables.
 In this model, we filtered our data in order to include only species with 10 or more bird individuals analysed.
 For this second model we again used only our dataset described above and excluded data from the MalAvi database, since the latter presents only positive and sequenced samples.
 Again, we ran three models: one for all three parasite genera combined, one for Plasmodium lineages only, and one for Haemoproteus lineages only.